Chitosan – A Multifaceted Aid In Winemaking

 Table 1.
 Applications of chitosan and chitin-glucan in winemaking (summarised from Marín et al., 2020).

-Chitosan has attracted a great attention in the food and wine industry, in part because of its antimicrobial activity (Figure 1).
+Chitosan has attracted great attention in the food and wine sector, due to its antibacterial properties (Figure 1).
 While still unclear, hypotheses of chitosan antimicrobial mechanisms include a change in cell permeability caused by the electrostatic interaction between the positively charged molecules of chitosan and the negatively charged molecules of microbe cell membranes (causing a leak of the cytoplasm constituents).
 Other mechanisms include the interaction of hydrolysis products with microbial DNA (which causes the inhibition of the mRNA) and protein synthesis, in addition to the chelation of metals, spore elements, and essential nutrients (No et al., 2007; Marín et al., 2020).
 This antimicrobial activity makes chitosan a very versatile product for food technologists.
 For example, it can be used for extending the shelf life of bread or the storability of perishable commodities (oxidation barrier effect), including fruits and vegetables when applied as an edible coating, followed by cold storage (No et al., 2007).

 Figure 1.
 Proposed antimicrobial activity mechanisms of chitosan and chitin-glucan (adapted from Marín et al., 2020).